Weather: Vehicles trapped as thunderstorms cause flooding in North Island; heavy rain warnings today

 At least two vehicles were trapped in floodwaters last night as the North Island got its first taste of a wet Queen's Birthday weekend.

-People in the upper North Island are being warned to tie down trampolines and take care driving as the area is warned to brace for strong winds and heavy rain.
+People in the upper North Island are being warned to tie down trampolines and take care driving as the area braces for strong winds and heavy rain.

 Slips, flooding and fast-rising rivers are possible, forecasters say.
-Unusual easterly winds could also catch people off guard, with the potential to damage trees, lift roofs and cut power.
+Unusual easterly winds could also catch people off guard, and had the potential to damage trees, lift roofs and cut power.

 The first thunderstorms hit Coromandel around midnight, bringing a torrential 100mm of rain between 11.30pm and 1.30am.